gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 Backporting
 -----------

-Security and bug fixes can be backported from `master` to release branches.
+Security and bug fixes can be backported from `development` to release branches.
 If the backport is non-trivial, it may be appropriate to open an additional PR, to backport the change, only after the original PR